The Importance of Storytelling in Content Creation

 Relatable Protagonist

 Your target audience will be more invested in your story if there is a protagonist that they can relate to and/or want to see succeed.
-Being able to get them to empathize or relate to the character will be key to getting your audience to care about your story.
+Getting them to empathize or relate to the character will be key to getting your audience to care about your story.
 Because of that, you need to spend time researching to understand your ideal target persona.
-Therefore, make sure you spend enough time researching your ideal target persona to create a protagonist your audience will latch onto.
+Therefore, spend enough time studying your ideal target persona to create a protagonist your audience will latch onto.

 Authenticity

 Lacking authenticity dooms your marketing campaign if your readers deem it to be a cliched narrative that can be seen through.
-Having a unique perspective and idea to craft your narrative can help in the long run.
-Staying true to your brand’s values and using them to craft the voice and tone that will make you stand out amongst competitors will also be very helpful.
+A unique perspective and idea to craft your narrative can help in the long run.
+Staying true to your brand’s values and using them to craft the voice and tone to make you stand out amongst competitors will also be very helpful.

 Not being able to create an emotional resonance within your audience will be the downfall of your narrative.
-They are what allows the narrative to feel more lively and more connected to the human condition, and not having that will cause your message to fall flat on its face.
+They allow the narrative to feel more lively and connected to the human condition, and not having that will cause your message to fall flat on its face.

 What's the Point?

-Your story shouldn’t be a huge fairytale where readers have to wait for you to get to the point.
-In fact, storytelling in content marketing works only when the story you tell is succinct and absolutely to the point, without digressing even a bit.
+Your story shouldn’t be a large fairytale where readers must wait for you to reach the point.
+Storytelling in content marketing works only when the story you tell is succinct and absolutely to the point, without digressing even a bit.

-In the end, you want readers to imagine themselves in the shoes of the protagonist and think about how using your products could actually turn their lives around, and not be left with a narrative that leaves them confused, bored, or unmoved.
+In the end, you want readers to imagine themselves in the shoes of the protagonist and think about how using your products could turn their lives around and not be left with a narrative that leaves them confused, bored, or unmoved.

 Combining storytelling and facts can help you reiterate your message to your target demographic.
 After you craft your narrative for your audience, it can be helpful to include data from the research you’ve done to make your narrative campaign more credible.